rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

     to remove the power before the update process concludes.

 -   Perform a test reboot of your servers before the migration to ensure that applications and services start correctly.
 You can schedule reboots from the Cloud Control Panel.

 #### How will you keep me informed about the migration?

 You will receive notification via a ticket 100 days from your move date, and then receive notification 60, 30, 14, and 7 days before the date, with the final notification created a day before your move date.
 The final notification ticket will be used to update you throughout the move night.
 We will issue updates to confirm that the migration has begun, to confirm that devices are in transit, and to confirm that the devices are back online.

 #### What if I need to make changes to my environment between now and the move night?

 We will impose a change freeze on your environment two weeks before the move date.
 The change freeze will apply to networking, physical hardware, disk expansions, and so on.
 It will not apply to data or application changes.
 If you are unsure whether a change that you need to make is impacted by the change freeze, contact your account team for validation or update one of the notification tickets with details about the change.

 If there is an emergency during the change freeze and you cannot wait until after the migration to make a change, ensure that the project team is aware of the change by updating one of the notification tickets.
 Failure to do so could result in unexpected behavior during the maintenance and could increase downtime.

 #### Is the move date flexible?
 Can I choose the date of the migration?

 Your move group is determined by the VLAN that your solutions is in.
 We will move an entire VLAN in one move night so that you can retain your IP addresses, thus minimizing disruption for you.
-You will be notified  100 before the date of your migration so that you can plan accordingly with your customers and end users.
+You will be notified 100 days before the date of your migration so that you can plan accordingly with your customers and end users.
 To provide a set schedule for all of our customers, we cannot change the date of your move without further impacting your solution and introducing more risk.
 As such, we recommend that you make all the necessary preparations required to stay with the original move date.

 If it is absolutely necessary for you to change your move date, then you will be required to change the IP addresses of your solution.
 These changes will include DNS changes and potential configuration work on your side.

 #### I have more than one solution in DFW1.
 Will they all be migrated at the same time?